-If you ask Donald Moore, M.D, associate professor of Pediatrics and Cardiology and director of Pediatric Cardiology Outpatient Clinics for Monroe Carell Jr. Children’s Hospital at Vanderbilt to define a congenital heart defect, his answer will be concise and clear.
+If you ask Dr. Donald Moore, associate professor of Pediatrics and Cardiology and director of Pediatric Cardiology Outpatient Clinics for Monroe Carell Jr. Children’s Hospital at Vanderbilt, to define a congenital heart defect, his answer will be concise and clear.

 “It’s a structural defect within the heart that is beyond the scope of normal development,” he’ll say, adding that the defect is present at birth.